tars/tars/docs/en/watchers.md

 You can pass a pattern or pattern arrays of path to files for which you need to watch into `chokidar.watch`.

-You can pass options for chokidar after patterns.
-If default options are ok for you, you can pass just tars.options.watch as the second argument of chokidar.watch If you need to override some options, you have to use [Object.assign](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
+You can pass options for `chokidar` after patterns.
+If default options are ok for you, you can pass just `tars.options.watch` as the second argument of `chokidar.watch`.
+If you need to override some options, you have to use [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).

-You can pass a pattern or pattern arrays of path to files that you want to filter from watching within current watcher into option `ignored`.
+You can pass a pattern or an array of patterns of paths to files that you want to filter from watching within current watcher into the option `ignored`.

-In gulp.start task name is passed to be started when following by watchers files were changed.
+Task name is passed to `gulp.start`, which should be run on any changes in watched files.
 By default watchers work for all file operations (delete, create, rename).
-You can change this behavior by changing the .on('all', function(event, path) to the needed event.
+You can change this behavior by changing the `.on('all', function(event, path)` to the needed event.
 List of available events is in [chokidar docs](https://github.com/paulmillr/chokidar#getting-started).